hdelva/fosite/thesis/report.md

 % Static Analysis of Dynamic Languages
 % Harm Delva

-# Context & Product Statement
+# Context

-Ghent University has developed the Dodona platform (dodona.ugent.be) that students can use to submit solutions and receive immediate feedback.
+Ghent University has developed the Dodona platform [^11] that students can use to submit solutions and receive immediate feedback.
 This feedback is in large part done through unit testing which lets the students know whether or not their solution is correct, but it doesn't really help them forward if it's not.
 To remedy this, a visual debugger is available which students can use to step through their program.
 Unfortunately it is limited in what it can do.
 More importantly, it can only let the user scroll through execution states.
 If an error occurred after a couple of thousand executed statements, this becomes a very tedious process.

+[^11]: \url{dodona.ugent.be} -- accessed 31 May 2017

 There are ways to avoid the pain of debugging altogether.
 There are linter tools such as JSLint and Pylint which emit warnings on error prone patterns.
 The Dodona platform uses these tools as well, and relays the warnings to the students.